Karl Dürrge: Early life

 Dürrge was born in 1780 to a silk worker in Potsdam, which at the time was located in Prussia.
 In 1801, he was admitted to Charité hospital in Berlin, suffering from a skin condition, possibly scabies.
 When hospital staff bathed Dürrge, it was discovered that Dürrge's genitalia were atypical.
-The eminent physician and one-time doctor to Göethe, Christoph Wilhelm Hufeland, made an examination of the patient.
+The eminent physician and one-time doctor to Goethe, Christoph Wilhelm Hufeland, made an examination of the patient.
 Though he noted a phallus-like structure, when Dürrge informed him he had intermittent menstrual cycles, Hufeland concluded the patient was female and that the phallus was an oversized clitoris.
 He based this diagnosis on the evidence that there was no opening on the tip of the penis and the urethra was located at its base surrounded by the labia majora.
 Dürrge's case became a sensational story, resulting in the most-noted physicians of the day not only examining him, but writing extensive reports on his genital morphology.

 Controversy

 Background

 Aristotle postulated that only one sex existed, as women were just "lesser men".
 Early medical practitioners saw hermaphrodites as a sign of divine power and an illustration of the divine order of the universe.
 In the 17th and 18th centuries, as science based on empirical evidence and clinical practice challenged medical teachings based on philosophy, a binary sex model emerged.
 By the 19th century, the idea that the differences in men and women were proven by their different bodies was firmly established.
 For people with indeterminate biological sex, examination typically resulted in physicians assigning (or reassigning) the category of male or female to intersex people and at times performing "corrective" surgical treatment.
 Their observation was limited to the testimony of the patient and what was visible on the external body, or what could be determined by feel or through an examination under a microscope.
 Physicians held to the binary definitions of sex, believing that a "true hermaphrodite" would be able to perform as either sex and procreate.
 Many believed that "true hermaphroditism" could not exist in humans.
-In an effort to discover Dürrge's true sex, several physicians examined her, each arriving at different conclusions.
+In an effort to discover Dürrge's true sex, several physicians examined him, each arriving at different conclusions.